makersacademy/bowling-challenge/README.md

 So that I can be fair
 I want to end a frame after the second turn unless I am at frame ten

+As a game
+So that the game doesn't go on forever
+I want to end a game after ten frames

 As a frame
 So that I can follow the rules
 I want to start with ten pins